cotes2020/jekyll-theme-chirpy/_posts/patterns/2022-12-22-load-balancing-pattern.md

 ## Choosing Load Balancer
 It is evident from the sections above that a load balancer can have a big impact on the applications.
-Thus, picking up a right solution is essential.
+Thus, picking up the right solution is essential.
 Below are a few considerations to make the decision.
--	Identifying the short term and long-term goals of business can help drive the decision.
+-	Identifying the short term and long-term goals of a business can help drive the decision.
 The business requirements should help identify the expected traffic, growth regions and region of the service.
-Business considerations should also include level of availability, necessity of encryptions or any other security concerns that need to be addressed.
+Business considerations should also include the level of availability, the necessity of encryptions or any other security concerns that need to be addressed.
--	There are ample of options available in the market.
-Identifying necessary features for the application can help pick the right solution.
-As an example, load balancer should be able to handle the incoming traffic for the application such as HTTP/HTTPS or SSL or TCP.
-Another example is load balancer used for internal traffic has different security concerns than external load balancers.
+-	There are ample options available in the market.
+Identifying the necessary features for the application can help pick the right solution.
+As an example, the load balancer should be able to handle the incoming traffic for the application such as HTTP/HTTPS or SSL or TCP.
+Another example is a load balancer used for internal traffic has different security concerns than external load balancers.
--	Cloud vendors provide various support tier and pricing plans.
-A detailed comparison of total cost of ownership, features and support tier can help identify the right choice for the project.
+-	Cloud vendors provide various support tiers and pricing plans.
+A detailed comparison of the total cost of ownership, features and support tier can help identify the right choice for the project.

 Most experts agree that it is a best practice to use load balancer to manage the traffic and are critical to the cloud applications.
-With the use of load balancer, applications can serve the requests better and also save cost.
+With the use of a load balancer, applications can serve the requests better and also save costs.